MyBROSKICicada3301/Currency-Converter/README.md

-# Currency Converter (GUI)
+# Currency Converter (Web UI)

-A simple, universal currency converter desktop app with an interactive Tkinter GUI.
+A simple, modern currency converter with a sleek browser-based UI (no Tkinter).

 - Live exchange rates from European Central Bank (ECB) with fallback providers.
 - Offline-friendly: caches the last successful rates locally.
-- Searchable dropdowns with keyboard navigation.
+- Fast, responsive UI with instant updates as you type.
-- Precise decimal math; auto-updates when amount or currencies change.
+- Precise decimal math; configurable precision.

 ## Requirements